mysql/mysql-router/mysql_harness/README.txt

 Writing Plugins
 ---------------

+NOTE: This chapter quickly outlines the basic concepts, there is also
+      more in-depth information available at the beginning of loader.h, which you will probably want to read to gain further insight.

 All available plugins are in the `plugins/` directory.
 There is one directory for each plugin and it is assumed that it contain a